fschuhi/digital-garden-rob-burbea-work/2017 Eros Unfettered/Talks/Dilemmas and Delineations - How did we get here Part 1.md

 ![[20170118-Rob_Burbea-GAIA-dilemmas_and_delineations_how_did_we_get_em_here_em_part_1-40163.mp3#t=38:59]]

 ---
+### Desire and sexuality in the Insight Meditation tradition
 ##### In the Insight Meditation tradition, sexual energies better not arise
 <span class="counts">**[[0118 Dilemmas and Delineations - How did we get here Part 1#^8-3|8-3]]**: _[[Retreat]] (2) · [[Meditation]] (2) · [[Image]] (2) · [[Dharma]] (3) · [[Clinging]]_</span>